TonyM1958/FoxESS-Cloud/README.md

 Please refer to the [LICENCE](https://github.com/TonyM1958/FoxESS-Cloud/blob/main/LICENCE) for information on copyright, permissions and warranty.

-# Cloud API
+# Open API

+This module builds on the Fox Open API to provide a sample code and utilities that can be used with your inverter and batteries.
+Information on the API can be found here: [Open API Documentation](https://www.foxesscloud.com/public/i18n/en/OpenApiDocument.html)

 ## Setup
-To initialise a Jupyter Lab notebook to use the cloud API, copy the following text and edit the configuration variables needed to add your values:
+To initialise a Jupyter Lab notebook to use the open API, copy the following text and edit the configuration variables needed to add your values:

 ```
 !pip install foxesscloud --root-user-action=ignore --quiet
-import foxesscloud.foxesscloud as f
+import foxesscloud.openapi as f

 # add your info here
-f.username = "my.fox_username"
-f.password = "my.fox_password"
+f.api_key = "my.fox_api_key"
 f.device_sn = "my.fox_device_sn"
 f.time_zone = "Europe/London"